-Archibald has exhibited her work in group and solo shows in Halifax, Toronto and Salt Spring Island, British Columbia.
+Archibald has exhibited her work throughout Canada.
 Her work is held in collections throughout North America.

 Over the past few years and throughout the pandemic, Archibald has kept an active personal sketchbook and on location journal.
 Favourite locations involve beaches, trails and the Bay of Fundy.